willmadd/zicket/README.md

 1. Run `git clone https://github.com/willmadd/zicket.git` to clone the project locally
 2. `cd zicket`
-3. run `composer install` to install Laravel and dependancies
+3. run `composer install` to install Laravel and dependencies
 4. In the root directory, Rename the file `.env.example` to `.env`
 5. run `php artisan key:generate`
-6. To install react and dependancies run `npm install && npm run production`
+6. To install react and dependancies run `npm install && npm run dev`
 7. Run `php artisan serve` to serve the app
 8. Zicket App should now be viewable at `localhost:8000`